Coastal Florida cleans up wreckage of powerful storm Matthew

 ST. AUGUSTINE, Fla.
-Joan Galasso walked through the empty wreck of the waterfront seafood restaurant she and her husband started a quarter-century ago and was horrified.
+(Reuters) - Joan Galasso walked through the empty wreck of the waterfront seafood restaurant she and her husband started a quarter-century ago and was horrified.

 Hurricane Matthew had ripped away the deck where tourists had gathered to eat, drink and watch the sun set.
 It had smashed through the windows and shoved one of the dining booths into the kitchen.